Toronto Light Opera Association: History

-Members of the association first came together in 1940 when Howard Mawson and some friends who had appeared in collegiate productions of Gilbert & Sullivan operettas asked Mawson's father Frederick, a Toronto choirmaster and conductor, to teach them more about the performance of Gilbert & Sullivan's music.
-Frederick Mawson, with the help of his son organized what was to become the Toronto Light Opera Association.
+In 1940 Howard Mawson and some friends who had appeared in collegiate productions of Gilbert and Sullivan operas asked Mawson's father Frederick, a Toronto choirmaster and conductor, to teach them more about the performance of Gilbert and Sullivan's music.
+Frederick Mawson, with the help of his son, organized what was to become the Toronto Light Opera Association.
 Frederick Mawson also served as the association's music director and led it in presenting operettas in a number of venues in Toronto.
 Their first operetta, Trial by Jury, was staged in 1942 with H.M.S.
 Pinafore staged the following year.
 There were no productions in 1944, as many of the young cast members were involved in the war effort of World War II.

-In 1945 the first notices naming the troupe as the Toronto Light Opera Association appeared in the local news.
-In 1946 the Toronto Daily Star termed it "an excellent organization", and another review in 1950 praised the "enjoyable acting and singing".
+In 1945, the first notices naming the troupe as the Toronto Light Opera Association appeared in the local news.
+In 1946, the Toronto Daily Star termed it "an excellent organization", and another review in 1950 praised the "enjoyable acting and singing".
 Mawson was assisted in most of the productions by Alfred Kidney, who acted as stage director.
-After a number of successful productions, the association disbanded in 1955.
+The association disbanded in 1955.